 What follows below is a summary of the rules governing a Natural Burial setting; before you sign a contract with us, however, you must read and agree to the full rules and regulations, by clicking on the green button.

-A green burial is an ecofriendly and cost-effective alternative to a traditional funeral, and significantly reduces the impact on the environment.
-Much of what constitutes a green burial was once standard practice in this country, not the exception.
+A natural burial is an eco-friendly and cost-effective alternative to a traditional funeral, and significantly reduces the impact on the environment.
+Much of what constitutes a natural burial was once standard practice in this country, not the exception.
 At Cool Spring, it means we return the body to the earth as simply as possible.

-At Cool Spring, the Shenandoah River flows lazily along of the base of Virginia’s Great Blue Ridge.
+At Cool Spring, the Shenandoah River flows lazily along the base of Virginia’s great Blue Ridge.
 Nestled in Virginia’s northern Shenandoah Valley, eagles and herons fly above meadows of wildflowers and cool, green woodlands.
-Deer and wild turkey wander peacefully across the hallowed grounds where Union and Confederate troops fought and died in 1864.
+Deer and wild turkey wander peacefully across the hallowed grounds.

 Final Resting Places

 Clients may choose a final resting place in either the cool shade of an eastern hardwood forest or on a sloping meadow overlooking the Shenandoah River with spectacular mountain vistas.

 Cool Spring Natural Cemetery is located on sacred ground, and has been consecrated as a Roman Catholic Cemetery, but people of all faiths and beliefs are welcome to be buried here.
 There is no religious affiliation requirement at Cool Spring; elements of your specific religious tradition may be incorporated into your burial service.

 The monks themselves do not participate in nor do they offer funeral services.
 An open-air pavilion chapel is available for services that you arrange with the funeral director.

 This page is only a summary – read the full regulations which are part of your contract by clicking the green button, found at both the top and bottom of this page.